 Type of Instrument: Deed (No. 21926)

 Grantor: TIITF

 Grantee: FBPHM

 Beginning Date: September 30, 1958

 Ending Date: When no longer used for its intended purpose.

 Outstanding Reservation: The deed states that this property will be used

-solely for public park purposes. purposes, it shall revert to the g If the property is ceased to be used for the intended prantor or grantor's successor in interest.
+If the property is ceased to be used for the intended grantor or grantor's successor in interest.